-The regulation of eukaryotic protein kinases by autophosphorylation is a prevalent mechanism in kinase biology (Beenstock et al., 2016), particularly well studied for receptor tyrosine kinases, where ligand-induced dimerization promotes autophosphorylation (Bae and Schlessinger, 2010; Jura et al., 2011).
-Many kinases catalyze their own autophosphorylation on their activation loop to convert into an active conformation, and this ability to autophosphorylate generally depends on a priming event that renders the kinase "prone-to-autophosphorylate" (Beenstock et al., 2016).
-This can be induced by ligand binding, protein:protein interactions, or priming phosphorylations.
-The findings reviewed above reveal that a large branch of the AGC group of kinases, defined by the presence of the TIM (Figure 1), may be converted into a "prone-toautophosphorylate" state by mTORC2 (Figure 2B).
-This work opens avenues to understand how members other than PKC and Akt are regulated by mTORC2-facilitated autophosphorylation.
+The regulation of eukaryotic protein kinases by autophosphorylation is a prevalent mechanism in kinase biology (Beenstock et al., 2016) and is particularly well studied for receptor tyrosine kinases, for which ligand-induced dimerization promotes autophosphorylation (Bae and Schlessinger, 2010; Jura et al., 2011).
+Many kinases catalyze their own autophosphorylation on their activation loop to convert into an active conformation, and this ability to autophosphorylate generally depends on a priming event that renders the kinase prone to autophosphorylate (Beenstock et al., 2016).
+This can be induced by ligand binding, protein-protein interactions, or priming phosphorylations.
+The findings reviewed above reveal that a large branch of the AGC group of kinases, defined by the presence of the TIM (Fig. 1), may be converted into a prone-to-autophosphorylate state by mTORC2 (Fig. 2B).
+This work opens avenues to understand how members